planeswalker1/planeswalker1.github.io/README.md

 ## Description

-_This page has been created in order to show my web dev skills._
+_This page has been created in order to showcase my web dev skills._

 ## Setup/Installation Requirements